adl/hoaf/README.md

 If an edge has a `label`, all edges of this state should have a `label`.

 If one state has no `label`, all its edges should have labels, unless there is exactly $2^a$ edges listed, where $a$ is the number of atomic propositions.
-In this case, each edge corresponds to a transition, with the same order as in `ltl2dstar`.
+In the latter case, each edge corresponds to a transition, with the same order as in `ltl2dstar`.
 If a transition $t$ is the $i$-th transition of a state (starting with 0), then the label of $t$ can be deduced by interpreting $i$ as a bitset.
 The label is a set of atomic propositions such that the atomic proposition $j$ is in the set if the $j$-th least significant bit of $i$ is set to 1.

+Note that a state may have no outgoing edge if it represents some dead-end.

 Examples